Archive

 February 8 & 9

 RRA is proud to work with Carolyn Parker and her Climb like a Girl program.
-Carolyn is an AMGA certified rock guide and founder of CLAG and Athena Fit.
+Carolyn is an AMGA certified rock guide and founder of CLAG.
 We have been CLAG’ing for almost a decade in Moab, Indian Creek and Ouray.
 This weekend clinic is always a highlight of the winter.
 Incredible climbing, the highest caliber instruction and a real sense of community all combine to make these weekends special.All technical equipment is supplied through our sponsors.
 Lodging and transportation are the responsibility of the participant.

 *Guided by Suntoucher Mountain guides.